MathStuff/Matrices/README.md

 C.isAntiSymmetric #Returns True if the matrix is an antisymmetric matrix

+C.isHermitian #Returns True if the matrix is a hermitian matrix

 C.isTriangular #Returns True if the matrix is a triangular matrix

 C.isUpperTri #Returns True if the matrix is a upper-trianguar matrix